KenjaminButton/appointment-planner/README.md

 };
 ```

 5b.
-Use the array passed via props to iteratively render Tile components, passing each object (Individual contact object) in the array (App.js's contacts array) as a prop to each rendered Tile component.
+Use the array passed via props to iteratively render Tile components, passing each object (Individual contact object) in the array (objectsInArray aka App.js's contacts array) as a prop to each rendered Tile component.
 ```javascript
 export const TileList = (objectsInArray) => {
   {objectsInArray.map( (index, value) => <Tile key={index} value={value} /> )}